 More detailed descriptions of these requests and their responses are given next.

 A client wishes to know for which profiles a server is able to deliver conformant representations of a resource.
-The content of the list can be known either before a request for a particular resource representation is made or it is known after an initial request for a resource representation is made.
+The content of the list can be known either before a request for a particular resource representation is made or it may only be known after an initial request for a resource representation is made.

 The list profiles request MUST be either an independent request or part of another realization's request.

-The list profiles request MAY result in a response in one of a number of structures or formats provided that the profiles representations conforming to the request are unambiguously identified either by URI or a token mappable to a URI.
+The list profiles request MAY result in a response in one of a number of formats provided that the profiles representations of resources conform to are unambiguously identified either by URI or a token which MUST be mappable to a URI within one particular client/server session.

 A server MUST NOT list profiles that resource representations conform to if it is unable to deliver those representations when presented with a get resource by profile request.